Army defends decision to close space, tech library

 HUNTSVILLE, Ala.
 (AP) — The U.S. Army is defending a decision to close its historic 57-year-old space and technical library at Redstone Arsenal.

-Army officials say it was a joint decision made by interested parties.
+Army officials said it was a joint decision made by interested parties.

-Al.com reports that the Redstone Scientific Information Center closed its doors Sept.
-30.

 Dr. Wernher von Braun and Maj.
 Gen. Francis "Frank" McMorrow agreed to build the original facility, which held information about rocketry and space science used to advance United States rocket programs.